 Journey to Excellence

-At the BSA National Meeting last month I was able to preview the new “Commissioner’s Toolbox” which should be released sometime in late Fall of this year.
+In case you missed last month’s announcement a new “Commissioner’s Toolbox” should be coming our way sometime in late Fall of this year.
 The toolbox will be an integrated set of online tools that will assist with developing Unit Services Plans, conducting Unit Assessments, and logging unit contacts.
 The new toolbox will replace UVTS.
 The new application is easy to use and very powerful.
-I think you are all going to like it.
+I think you are going to like it.
 Stay tuned for more about this in the future.